DurhamARC/metalation-calculator/README.md

 sudo npm install -g gulp-cli
 ```
 Enter your password to install gulp globally as admin.
-See [Gulp](https://www.typescriptlang.org/docs/handbook/gulp.html).
+See [Gulp](https://www.typescriptlang.org/docs/handbook/gulp.html) for further information.

 All necessary packages should now be installed.